Hiker Happy's RV Trip

 Here I am with Flat Sarina, "hamming" it up at the Western BBQ.

-Beaudry Western BBQ Tucson AZ
+RV Show at Beaudry RV Tucson AZ

 The other two shows were held in convention centers.
 The one in Las Vegas was a Sportsmen's Outdoor Show that included boats and ATVs along with RVs.
 The Phoenix show featured a lot of RVs, including a variety of toy haulers - really interesting to see all the latest floorplans.